upcmd/updocs-content/logs/c0175_vvvv.md

     -
      .. failed(suppressed if it is not the last step) task Finally:
+    -Step1: [
-    -Step1: [close_file: ensure the opened file is closed ]
+    close_fileensure the opened file is closed
+    ]
     current exec runtime vars:
     (*core.Cache)({
       "up_runtime_task_layer_number": 0